-Q: If a member does not have an interpretation need listed in MMIS, will they be in the measure?
+Q: If a member does not have an interpretation need listed in MMIS, will they be included in the measure?

-A: No. However, the goal is to provide meaningful access to language services to everyone regardless of whether they are in the measure.
+A: Only if an interpretation service was rendered and documented for that member.
+However, the goal is to provide meaningful access to language services to everyone regardless of whether they are in the measure.
 Please follow the same process for connecting members with interpretation even if their interpretation need is not in MMIS.